 In Saskatchewan, 33% of the population - approximately 300,000 people - struggle daily with literacy.

 Our volunteers are our most valuable resource in our work to turn around this staggering statistic.
 READ Saskatoon provides training and support for all of its volunteers, and works hard to ensure everyone - learners and volunteers alike - feels like a part of the team.

 READ Saskatoon provides training to all its volunteers.

 Orientation – Orientation introduces the community and prospective volunteers to READ Saskatoon, literacy facts and challenges facing our city, province, and country.
 Here you will learn more about the literacy programs and services we offer and the various volunteer opportunities available.
-Find out when the next Orientation is.
+To find the next Orientation, click here.

 Lead Literacy Coach Training – This training provides volunteers with methods and strategies for working with adult learners.
 The training includes introduction to cultural competencies as well as interactive exercises to help volunteers become more familiar with various coaching techniques.